hpi-dhc/PharMe/docs/feature-discussion/App-behavior-in-case-of-missing-data.md

 ## TODOs

-* Show all genes present in annotations in gene report and test cases with ❓ (*TODO: issue link*)
+* Show all genes present in annotations in gene report and potentially adapt gene detail page acccordingly (*TODO: issue link*)
+* Test whether "no result" shows correctly on drug search and drug detail pages ➡️ *should do this directly*
 * Handle lookup mismatches in lab data in pre-processing (*TODO: issue link*)
 * Handle lookup mismatches in annotation data in crawler script (*TODO: issue* *link*)